Mofo50C/COM2022CW/README.md

 ## Testing Reliable Data Transfer

 These tests are only ran on localhost and simulates packet loss.
 They internally conduct tests 5, 6 and 7 from the protocol design document.
-Run tests with:

-`python rdt_test.py`
+- Run the receiver first on a separate terminal with `python rdt_test_receiver.py`.

-The implementation for the tests are in rdt_test_receiver.p and rdt_test_sender.py and simulate a "sender" and a "receiver".
+- Then run the sender after on another terminal with `python rdt_test_sender.py`.